vaadin/vaadin-mcp/docs-ingestion/README.md

 # Vaadin Documentation Ingestion Pipeline

 This project provides a pipeline for ingesting Vaadin documentation from the official GitHub repository into a Pinecone vector database.
-The ingested documentation can then be used for semantic search and retrieval through the separate MCP (Model Context Protocol) server.
+The ingested documentation can then be used for semantic search and retrieval through the separate MCP (Model Context Protocol) server or REST API server.

 ## Features

 - Clones or pulls the latest Vaadin documentation from GitHub
 - Parses AsciiDoc files with custom front matter
-- Processes AsciiDoc content to HTML
+- Processes AsciiDoc content to Markdown using a custom approach:
+  - Processing includes before conversion
+  - Uses asciidoctor.js to handle conditionals and other directives
+  - Converts to Markdown using downdoc
-- Implements a hierarchical chunking strategy
+- Implements a semantic chunking strategy based on heading structure:
+  - Preserves semantic units by keeping entire sections together
+  - Chunks based on h2 level headings
+  - Preserves document title and introduction as the first chunk
+  - Maintains context by including document title in each chunk
+  - Never breaks up code blocks
 - Generates embeddings using OpenAI's text-embedding-3-small model
 - Stores embeddings and metadata in Pinecone
 - Handles incremental updates by replacing documents from the same source
+- Includes rate limiting and error handling for API calls

 ## Prerequisites

 - [Bun](https://bun.sh/) runtime
 - OpenAI API key
 - Pinecone API key and index
+- Git (for cloning the documentation repository)

 ## Setup